w3f/polkadot-wiki/docs/general/polkadot-v1.md

 Since the release of Bitcoin in 2009, blockchain projects increased exponentially to the order of tens of thousands.
-Different projects have different value propositions, suggesting that the future will likely be multi-chain and that inter-chain communication will be crucial to establish collaborations and leveraging each other strengths.
+Different projects have different value propositions, suggesting that the future will be multi-chain and that inter-chain communication will be crucial to establish collaborations and leveraging each other strengths.

 ## Polkadot 1.0